Safety Tips and Travel Insurance for Visitors China

 General Travel Tips and Safety Advice for Visitors to China

-China is larger and more diverse – in ethnicity, in geography, in food, in tradition – than most travelers realize.
+China is larger and more diverse in ethnicity, geography, food, and tradition than most travelers realize.
 Regardless of where you visit, keep these tips in mind.

 Work hard to break the language barrier.
 English language skills are growing rapidly, especially among young people and urban dwellers.
 However, knowing several basic Mandarin phrases is invaluable.
 Hire a tutor for the most efficient learning experience.
 Even a few hours of free online instruction will make a huge difference when you arrive.
 (And if you need extra motivation, note that a typical scam is taxi drivers who don’t turn on the meter.
 Ask your tutor for a phrase or two to use in this situation!)